ShadyKadry/Kmeans-Clustering/docs/src/getting_started.md

     cluster_count = 4 # Number of clusters to separate the dataset into

     clustering_result = KMeansClustering.kmeans(
-        X,                  # Points, column-wise: rows are the features, cols are the points cluster_count,
+        # Points, column-wise: rows are the features, cols are the points
+        X,

+        cluster_count,
+        # Select the KMeans-method to use
+        method=:kmedoids,
+        # Select, how the initial centroids should be chosen
+        init=:random,
-        method=:kmedoids,   # Select the KMeans-method to use init=:random,       # Select, how the initial centroids should be chosen maxiter=50,         # Maximum number of iterations before the algorithm is aborted tol=1e-4,           # Tolerance of improvement between each iteration. rng=my_rng          # Random Number Generator to use )
+        # Maximum number of iterations before the algorithm is aborted
+        maxiter=50,
+        # Tolerance of improvement between each iteration
+        tol=1e-4,
+        # Random Number Generator to use
+        rng=my_rng
+    )

     @info "Required Iterations: $(clustering_result.iterations)"